DevAkintunde/frupal/src/library/frupal/README.md

 # Frupal, a Drupal React JS library

-(This ReadMe is a little scattered at the moment; sorry!!!)

 A Drupal library to make decoupled Drupal easier to manage/build from the frontend by implementing common communication channels to the backend.

+All modules/functions/features may be imported from 'frupal/modules'

+(This ReadMe is still a little scattered at the moment; sorry!!!)

 Quite a few functions will be implemented over time.... and my list for now may include many, all or more of the following: